 The backyard build in Perth showed them the money-making power of subdivision.
 They didn’t think the same thing would be permitted at their current residence in Canberra, but one day, Zoe noticed a backyard dwelling on their street.
 Instead of privately looking into the property she saw, she called the council directly for permission to subdivide, but the answer was a quick and definite no.

 However, dual-occ’s are an option in Canberra.
-So the Richards set out to increase the earning power of that investment by spending $185K on a secondary dwelling that they expect will provide another $9,000 per annum in passive income.
+So they set out to increase the earning power of that investment by spending $185K on a secondary dwelling that they expect will provide another $9,000 per annum in passive income.

 Most recently, Zoe and David have contracted options on three house and land packages in the first stage of development in Burpengary.
 With six months left to close, they are expecting plenty of appreciation in value that will leave them with considerable equity.